Jan. 6 report: Trump 'lit that fire' of Capitol insurrection

 In the two months between the election and the insurrection, the report says, “President Trump or his inner circle engaged in at least 200 apparent acts of public or private outreach, pressure, or condemnation, targeting either State legislators or State or local election administrators, to overturn State election results.”

 Trump’s repeated, false claims of widespread voter fraud resonated with his supporters, the committee said, and were amplified on social media, building on the distrust of government he had fostered for his four years in office.
-And he did little to stop them when they resorted to violence and stormed the Capitol.
+And he did little to stop them when they resorted to violence and stormed the Capitol, interrupting the certification of Biden’s victory.

 The massive, damning report comes as Trump is running again for the presidency and also facing multiple federal investigations, including probes of his role in the insurrection and the presence of classified documents at his Florida estate.
-This week is particularly fraught for him, as a House committee is expected to release his tax returns after he has fought for years to keep them private.
-And Trump has been blamed by Republicans for a worse-than-expected showing in the midterm elections, leaving him in his most politically vulnerable state since he won the 2016 election.
+This week is particularly fraught for him, as a House committee said it will release his tax returns after he has fought for years to keep them private.
+And Trump has been blamed by Republicans for a worse-than-expected showing in the midterm elections, leaving him in his most politically vulnerable state since he was elected in 2016.

-Along with other recommendations, the seven Democrats and two Republicans on the committee suggest that Trump should be barred from future office, noting that the 14th Amendment to the U.S. Constitution holds that anyone who has taken an oath to uphold the Constitution can be barred from office for engaging in insurrection or rebellion.
+In a series of policy recommendations, the seven Democrats and two Republicans on the committee suggest that Trump should be barred from future office, noting that the 14th Amendment to the U.S. Constitution holds that anyone who has taken an oath to uphold the Constitution can be prevented from holding office for engaging in insurrection or rebellion.

 “He is unfit for any office,” writes the committee’s vice chairwoman, Republican Rep. Liz Cheney of Wyoming.

 Posting on his social media site, Trump called the report “highly partisan” and falsely claimed it didn’t include his statement on Jan.
 6 that his supporters should protest “peacefully and patriotically.”
-The committee noted he followed that comment with election falsehoods and charged language exhorting the crowd to “fight like hell.”
+The committee did include that statement, though, and noted that he followed that comment with election falsehoods and charged language exhorting the crowd to “fight like hell.”

 The report details a multitude of failings by law enforcement and intelligence agencies, noting that many of the rioters came with weapons and had openly planned for violence online.
 “The failure to sufficiently share and act upon that intelligence jeopardized the lives of the police officers defending the Capitol and everyone in it,” the report says.

-At the same time, the committee makes an emphatic point that security failures are not primarily responsible for the insurrection.
+At the same time, the committee makes an emphatic point that security failures are not the primary cause for the insurrection.

-“The President of the United States inciting a mob to march on the Capitol and impede the work of Congress is not a scenario our intelligence and law enforcement communities envisioned for this country,” chairman Thompson writes in a separate foreword.
+“The President of the United States inciting a mob to march on the Capitol and impede the work of Congress is not a scenario our intelligence and law enforcement communities envisioned for this country,” Thompson wrote.

 “Donald Trump lit that fire,” Thompson writes.
 “But in the weeks beforehand, the kindling he ultimately ignited was amassed in plain sight.”

-The report details Trump’s inaction as his loyalists were violently storming the building.
-Returning to the White House from his fiery speech, he asked an employee if they had seen his remarks on television.
+The report details Trump’s inaction as his loyalists were storming the building, detailing the hours when he watched the violence on television but did nothing to stop it.

-“Sir, they cut it off because they’re rioting down at the Capitol,” the staffer said, according to the report.

-A White House photographer snapped a picture of Trump at 1:21 p.m., learning of the riot from the employee.
-“By that time, if not sooner, he had been made aware of the violent riot at the Capitol,” the report states.
+A White House photographer snapped a picture of Trump at 1:21 p.m., learning of the riot from the employee after he returned to the White House after his speech — and after his own security officials had rebuffed his efforts to go to the Capitol himself.
+“By that time, if not sooner, he had been made aware of the violent riot,” the report states.

 In total, 187 minutes elapsed between the time Trump finished his speech at the Ellipse and his first effort to get the rioters to disperse, through an eventual video message in which he asked his supporters to go home even as he reassured them, “We love you, you’re very special.”